Sydney Medical School resolutions and the handbook are the official statement of faculty policy.

 To qualify for the award of the Master of Qualitative Health Research a candidate must successfully complete 60 credit points, including:

 24 credit points of core units of study;

-18 credit points of elective units of study from Part 1 and/or Part 2 of the Table; and
+18 credit points of elective units of study; and

 18 credit points of research practice units of study.

 These resolutions apply to persons who commenced their candidature after 1 January, 2017 and persons who commenced their candidature prior to 1 January, 2017 who formally elect to proceed under these resolutions.

 Candidates who commenced prior to 1 January, 2017 will complete the requirements for their candidature in accordance with the resolutions and course rules in force at the time of their commencement, provided that those requirements are completed by 1 January 2022.
 The Faculty may specify a later date for completion or specify alternative requirements for completion of candidatures that extend beyond this time.